Milivoje Čolak-Antić

-Milivoje Čolak-Antić (5 April 1884–15 April 1944) was a Royal Serbian Army officer, most notable for his command of Chetniks volunteer detachments in Macedonia during the Balkan Wars, and his actions with Operation Departments during World War I for which he received multiple awards.
+Milivoje Čolak-Antić (5 April 1884–15 April 1944) was a Royal Serbian Army officer, most notable for his command of the Chetniks volunteer detachments in Macedonia during the Balkan Wars, and his actions with Operation Departments during World War I for which he received multiple awards.

 Biography

 Milivoje P. Čolak-Antić was born on 5 April 1884 in Kragujevac, his paternal grandfather was Vojvoda Čolak-Anta Simeonović a renowned rebel leader under Karađorđe during the First Serbian Uprising, while his mother Jelena was the sister of painter Milan Milovanović; he had a sister Milica and a brother Antonije.
 After graduating from the Imperial Lyceum in Constantinople, he entered the Military Academy in September 1902.

 Čolak-Antić graduatued from the military academy in 1906 as infantry second lieutenant.
 In 1907 he transferred to the Cavalry, volunteered to serve as platoon leader of Komita in southern Serbia during the Macedonian Struggle before becoming platoon officer in the 4th Cavalry Regiment from 1907 to 1911.
 The following year he was sent to France to train with the 7e Regiment de Dragons.

 At the start of the First Balkan War, two Chetnik detachments were established in Macedonia with one of them, the Transvardar detachment placed under his command.
 His unit was sent in the area of Poreče, Kičevo and Debar representing 16 companies.
 The task of Čolak Antić and his Chetnik companies was to act as the vanguard of the Royal Serbian Army in Macedonia facing the Ottoman forces. Čolak-Antić later served as platoon officer in the 4th cavalry regiment, platoon officer based in Smederevska Palanka and commander of the 2nd Squadron of the 4th Cavalry Regiment until the end of the war.
 Towards the end of 1913 he returned to France to study at the École supérieure de guerre in Paris.